ntdoan/ml-engineer-azure/capstone/README.md

 The mode was deployed as an endpoint with key-based authentication as well as Application Insights enabled.
 The deployment was done using Azure ML Studio and the Application Insights was enabled using the [logs.py](logs.py) script.

 ![hyperdrive-deployed-endpoint](screenshots/hyperdrive-deployed-endpoint.png)
-*AutoML model deployed as an endpoint.*
+*HyperDrive model deployed as an endpoint.*

 ### Testing
-Testing of the deployed endpoint was performed using a http post request with two sampled data, as implimented in [test_endpoint_hyperdrive.py](test_endpoint_hyperdrive.py).
+Testing of the deployed endpoint/webservice was performed using a http post request with two sampled data, as implimented in [test_endpoint_hyperdrive.py](test_endpoint_hyperdrive.py).

+The above script was used to send a post request to the deployed webservice using `urllib.request.Request(url, body, headers)`.

+where:
+- `url` is the url of the webservice,
+- `body` is the payload that contains two samples,
+- `headers` contains the primary key for bearer authentication.

+With the two-sample payload, we would expect to receive a list of two estimates of remaining useful life from the service.

 The test was successful as evidenced by the following screenshot showing two expected results in the response.

 ![endpoind_tested](screenshots/hyperdrive-endpoint-tested.png)